-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Medicure Inc. as at May 31, 2014 and 2013, and its financial performance and its cash flows for each of the years in the two year period ended May 31, 2014 in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Medicure Inc. as at December 31, 2014, May 31, 2014 and May 31, 2013, and its financial performance and its cash flows for the seven-month period ended December 31, 2014 and each of the years in the two-year period ended May 31, 2014 in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board.

-Emphasis of matter
+Emphasis of matters

 The accompanying consolidated financial statements have been prepared assuming that Medicure Inc. will continue as a going concern.
-As discussed in note 2(c) to the consolidated financial statements, Medicure Inc. has experienced losses and has accumulated a deficit of \$127,516,308 since incorporation and has a working capital deficiency of \$869,164 as at May 31, 2014.
+As discussed in note 2(c) to the consolidated financial statements, Medicure Inc. has experienced losses and has accumulated a deficit of \$126,615,856 since incorporation and has a working capital deficiency of \$503,401 as at December 31, 2014.
 These conditions raise substantial doubt about its ability to continue as a going concern.
 Management's plans in regard to this matter are also described in note 2(c).
 The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.